skov11/modular-discord-bot/README.md

 **Bot not responding to commands**

 - Verify bot has necessary permissions in the channel
-- Check that slash commands are properly deployed with updated dual screenshot parameters
+- Check that slash commands are properly deployed (happens automatically on startup)
 - Ensure bot is online and PM2 process is running
+- Run `node check-config.js` to validate your configuration

 **Approval buttons not working**